Pablo Casals: Childhood and early years

 Casals was born in El Vendrell, Catalonia, Spain.
 His father, Carles Casals i Ribes, was a parish organist and choirmaster.
-He gave Casals instruction in piano, songwriting, violin, and organ.
+His mother, Doña Pilar Defilló de Casals, was born in Mayagüez, Puerto Rico, to parents who were Catalan immigrants in Puerto Rico.
+Casals' father gave him instruction in piano, songwriting, violin, and organ.
 He was also a very strict disciplinarian.
 When Casals was young, his father would pull the piano out from the wall and have him and his brother, Artur, stand behind it and name the notes and the scales that his father was playing.
 At the age of four, Casals could play the violin, piano and flute; at the age of six he played the violin well enough to perform a solo in public.
 His first encounter with a cello-like instrument was from witnessing a local travelling Catalan musician, who played a cello-strung broom handle.
 Upon request, his father built him a crude cello, using a gourd as a sound-box.
 When Casals was 11 years old, he first heard the real cello performed by a group of traveling musicians, and decided to dedicate himself to the instrument.

-His mother, Doña Pilar Defilló de Casals, was born in Mayagüez, Puerto Rico, to parents who were Catalan immigrants in Puerto Rico.
-In 1888, she took her son to Barcelona, where he was enrolled in the Escola Municipal de Música.
+In 1888, Casals' mother took him to Barcelona, where he was enrolled in the Escola Municipal de Música.
 There he studied cello, theory, and piano.
-In 1890, when he was 13, he found a tattered copy of Bach's six cello suites in a second-hand music store in Barcelona.
-He spent the next 13 years practicing them every day before he would perform them in public for the first time.
+In 1890, when he was 13, he had a formative event.
+As he recalled, For two reasons I shall never forget that afternoon.
+First, my father bought me my first full-size cello – how proud I was to have that wonderful instrument!
+Then we stopped at an old music shop near the harbour [in Barcelona].
+I began browsing through a bundle of musical scores.
+Suddenly I came upon a sheaf of pages, crumpled and discoloured with age.
+They were unaccompanied suites by Johann Sebastian Bach – for the cello only!
+I looked at them with wonder: Six Suites for Violoncello Solo.
+What magic and mystery, I thought, were hidden in those words?...
+That scene has never grown dim.
+He spent the next 13 years practicing the Six Suites every day before he would perform them in public for the first time.
 Casals would later make his own version of the six suites.
+Written in the early 1700s, but only published in 1825, this preeminent work for the cello was largely neglected until it was rediscovered, performed, and recorded by Casals.

-He made prodigious progress as a cellist; on 23 February 1891 he gave a solo recital in Barcelona at the age of fourteen.
+Casals made prodigious progress as a cellist.
+On 23 February 1891 he gave a solo recital in Barcelona at the age of fourteen.
 He graduated from the Escola with honours five years later.